-Getting Your Daughter To Spend More Time With Your Family
+Getting Your Daughter To Spend Time With Family

 In order to increase participation, first, I would include your child in planning.
 For example, “We are going to go on a hike next weekend, is there a day or time that you prefer?”
 I recommend this because often times parents have to learn that their child will begin to make her own plans and needs more notice about family activities.
 Also, you are showing respect and increasing the likelihood she will join in.